tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

         - Organizing Resources:

         Resources are grouped by their function or application to ensure logical separation.
-        Example: All OpenTelemetry-related files (e.g., ConfigMaps, Deployments) are placed under open-telemetry for clarity.
+The kubectl configuration files are arranged based on the different microservices

-        Applying YAML Files:
+        - Applying YAML Files:

-        Individual Application:
-        Each YAML file is applied independently to validate its deployment in isolation.
-For instance:
+            - Individual Application: Each YAML file is applied independently to validate its deployment in isolation.

-        Apply namespace.yaml first to ensure all resources deploy in the correct namespace.
-        Deploy ConfigMaps and Secrets before Deployments and Services to satisfy dependencies.
-        Recursive Deployment:
-        A batch deployment is achieved by applying all YAML files recursively from the root directory if individual validation is not required.
+            - Recursive Deployment: A batch deployment is achieved by applying all YAML files recursively from the root directory.
+This is accomplished by the following command : kubectl apply -f /EKS-and-Monitoring-with-OpenTelemetry/phase2/deployment/open-telemetry --recursive --namespace otel-demo

-        Validation:
+    - Validation:

-    Checked the status of resources (kubectl get pods, kubectl get services) to ensure successful deployment.
+        - Checked the status of resources (kubectl get pods, kubectl get services) to ensure successful deployment.
-    Used kubectl logs and kubectl describe commands for debugging failed deployments.
+        - Used kubectl logs and kubectl describe commands for debugging failed deployments.
-    Zipping Deployment Artifacts:

-    Compressed the entire folder for storage, version control, or portability.
-    Advantages of Splitting at Application Level
-    Simplified Debugging:
-    Errors in one service (e.g., Jaeger) can be resolved by reapplying its specific YAML files without affecting other applications.
-    Modularity and Reusability:
-    Components like ConfigMaps or Services can be reused across environments (e.g., staging, production).
-    Parallel Development and Deployment:
-    Teams working on different applications can operate independently without conflict.
-    Enhanced Scalability:
-    Facilitates scaling individual microservices or applications based on demand.
-    Challenges and Resolutions
+    - Challenges and Resolutions

-    Dependency Issues:
-    Services failing due to unavailable ConfigMaps or Secrets.
+        Dependency Issues: Service Deployment failing due to dependencies between the services

-    Resolution: Ensured ConfigMaps and Secrets were deployed before dependent resources.
+        Resolution: Ensuring certain microservices are deployed first before the others.

-    StatefulSet Failures (OpenSearch):
-    Pods stuck in Pending state due to insufficient storage.
-    Resolution: Adjusted PersistentVolumeClaim configurations to match available storage.
-    ClusterRole Binding Errors:
-    Missing permissions for service accounts.
-    Resolution: Updated ClusterRoleBinding to correctly reference service accounts.
+        ClusterRole Binding Errors: Figuring out permission management for IAM Roles and Users, thereby enabling the EKS Client and github action workflow to interact with EKS

-    Conclusion
+    - Conclusion

     This structured approach ensures clear separation of concerns, facilitates smoother deployments, and enables efficient management of microservices.
-The folder hierarchy mirrors the application architecture, making it intuitive for developers and DevOps engineers to manage and troubleshoot resources
+The folder hierarchy mirrors the application architecture, making it intuitive for developers and DevOps engineers to manage and troubleshoot resources.

 # Phase 6: CI/CD Integration